Samar College

 At present, Samar College provides programs in the elementary, junior high school, senior high school, undergraduate, and graduate levels.
-The college department has four academic units which offer courses in Criminology, Business Administration, Elementary and Secondary Education, English Language, and Information Technology.
+The college department has five academic units which offer courses in Criminology, Business Administration, Elementary and Secondary Education, English Language, Information Technology, College of Arts and sciences.
 For college graduates who wish to pursue further studies, SC's College of Graduate Studies has an MA in Education program.